hacl-star/hacl-star/ecc_star/README.txt

 To install and run OCaml we recommand to use the OPAM package manager available at https://opam.ocaml.org/doc/Install.html.
-Also note that the 'ocamlfind', 'batteries' and 'stdlib' libraries are required to execute the extracted code.
+Also note that the 'ocamlfind', 'batteries' and 'stdint' libraries are required to execute the extracted code.

 A slight modification of F* library files is required: the file FStar_ST.ml located in